 The Fredericksburg Road Mixed-Use Corridor extends from N Flores Street to I-10.
-However, the Midtown Regional Center Plan does not address most of the northeast side of Fredericksburg Road..
+However, the Midtown Regional Center Plan does not address most of the northeast side of Fredericksburg Road.
 The vision and recommendations described below should be reconciled with those created in a future sub-area plan addressing those areas.

-Fredericksburg Road in the Midtown Plan area includes auto service and repair, breakfast and lunch service dining and fruterias, art studios, a theatre, convenience stores and gas stations, and historic building supply reuse stores, among other uses.
+Fredericksburg Road in the Midtown Plan area includes auto service and repair, breakfast and lunch service dining and fruterías, art studios, a theatre, convenience stores and gas stations, and historic building supply reuse stores, among other uses.
 Uptown, Beacon Hill, Alta Vista, and Five Points neighborhoods are next to Fredericksburg Road.
+Mexican Americans or Hispanics represent greater than average majorities in the residential areas surrounding Fredericksburg Road (typically 70% to 95% on any given block).
+There are multiple Mexican American restaurants and small businesses adjacent to Fredericksburg Road.